oar-team/batsim/doc/proto_description.md

 Some jobs have been killed.
 It acknowledges that the actions coming from a previous [KILL_JOB](#kill_job) message have been done.

+Please remark that this message does not necessarily means that all the jobs have been killed.
+It means that all the jobs have completed.
+Some of the jobs might have completed *ordinarily* before the kill.
+In this case, [JOB_COMPLETED](#job_completed) events corresponding to the aforementioned jobs should be received before the [JOB_KILLED](#job_killed) event.

 - **data**: A list of job ids
 - **example**:
 ```json